Hajong marriage

 Traditional Hajong marriage (Hajong Bhasa: Bya', pronounced as: /[Bjɯ]/) is a ceremonial ritual that involves a marriage established by pre-arrangement between families.
 Within Hajong culture, romantic love and widow re-marriage were allowed, and monogamy was the norm for the Hajong people.

-The bride and the groom being escorted by the Airos.
-In traditional weddings, both the bride and the groom are draped in large white cloths known as 'ghutang kapur'.
-White is associated with heaven and purity in Hajong culture.

-Some of the ornaments worn by the bride, Airos and the Dhunimao.

 History

-During the ceremony, the bride and groom would pay homage to the gods of heaven and earth and the family ancestors in the wedding altar.

 Hajongs are endogamous people.
 When intimacy develops between a boy and a girl without the knowledge of their parents, they are married to each other, provided that they do not belong to close maternal and paternal kinship.

 Exorbitant dowry system was absent in the Hajong society.
 The Hajongs would give a tolerable bride price or groom price called pon.

 Marriage is usually negotiated by the parents through a matchmaker known as Jahu or Jasu.
 Temporary shrines are set up in the yard, in front of which the wedding ceremony takes place.
 Four banana trees act as the pillars of the shrine, the shrine is decorated with paper cuttings with intricate motifs.
 Hajong marriages of the khutri or warrior class have a sword ritual to symbolise the mani katri, a sword given by a girl to her husband to protect her.